-1. Passive Large Capitalization Core Exposure
+i.
+Passive Large Capitalization Core Exposure

-The passive large capitalization core component has a target allocation of 40 percent of the domestic equity composite portfolio.
-This passive portfolio is intended to provide broad market exposure for and diversification to OP&F's domestic equity composite portfolio through holdings in large- and mid-capitalization equities or futures and is to be constructed so as to match the characteristics and return of the Russell 1000 Index.
+The passive large capitalization core component has a target allocation of 30 percent of the domestic equity composite portfolio.
+This passive portfolio is intended to provide broad market exposure for and diversification to OP&F's domestic equity composite portfolio through holdings in large- and mid- capitalization equities or futures and is to be constructed so as to match the characteristics and return of the Russell 1000 Index.

-2. Active Large Capitalization Portable Alpha Exposure
+ii.
+Active Large Capitalization Portable Alpha Exposure

-The active large capitalization portable alpha component has a target allocation of 50 percent of the domestic equity composite portfolio, comprised of 18 percent to global macro strategies, 22 percent to market neutral strategies, and 10 percent to multi-strategy.
+The active large capitalization portable alpha component has a target allocation of 60 percent of the domestic equity composite portfolio.
 The overall objective is to provide risk-adjusted returns greater than the return of the Standard & Poor's (S&P) 500 Index.
 S&P 500 market exposure, obtained through the use of derivatives and/or physicals, will be combined with strategies that represent diversified sources of alpha with a broad range of risk characteristics.
 For a complete description of the appropriate use of derivatives, please see OP&F's Derivatives Policy Statement.

-3. Active Small Capitalization Core Exposure
+iii.
+Active Small Capitalization Core Exposure